jsunn-y/CARE/README.md

 conda activate CARE_processing
-conda install -c rdkit rdkit=2020.03.3 -y conda install -c conda-forge -c bioconda mmseqs2 -y pip install dist/care.0.1.0.tar.gz
+conda install -c rdkit rdkit=2020.03.3 -y conda install -c conda-forge -c bioconda mmseqs2 -y
 ```

 ### Reproducing dataset/split processing

-Detailed instructions on using the CARE package will be added soon!
-Alteratively, the steps used to generate the datasets and splits for this work can be reproduced using the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).
+The steps used to generate the datasets and splits for this work can be reproduced using the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).
 The raw data used here can be downloaded from [CARE_pretrained.zip](https://zenodo.org/records/12207966) to replace  `generate_datasets_splits/raw_data`.

 ### Reproducing benchmarking on Task 1